RasaHQ/test-bot/data/nlu.md

 - Subscribe me please
 - Can I subscribe to the newsletter?
 - i want to get the newsletter please
+- I want to receive the Rasa Newsletter

 ## intent:thanks
 - Thanks